LuckFire/amoled-cord/README.md

 ![Preview](./screenshots/main-preview.png)

-#### Disclaimer:
-This is my FIRST ever theme (redone as of Apr 11th, 2021), so don't expect everything to be done flawlessly.
-If you notice any issue with themeing, please report it to the [theme source](https://github.com/LuckFire/theme-source) repo, as this theme is based off using that.
+**DISCLAIMER:** This is my FIRST EVER theme (redone as of April 11th, 2021), so please don't expect everything to be done flawlessly.
+If you notice any errors with theming, please DO NOT report it on this repo.
+Instead, please report the unthemed area on the [Theme Source](https://github.com/LuckFire/theme-source) repo, as this theme uses this to color Discord.

 ## Installation
 Alright, lets get to the good stuff!
 For Powercord & Vizality installation, go to **Themes -> Open CMD / Powershell / Terminal / Gitbash**, and enter the following: